- 1 Core Rules

 Throughout the rules, the term 'Podcast' refers to PodNomic.
 An episode of the Podcast is a single instance of that Podcast.
 Each episode must have a number, which increases consecutively episode by episode, and a date upon which it is to be released.

-Episodes of the Podcast must be produced such that they are released at noon UTC on the Tuesday and Friday of each week, excluding Intermission days.
+Episodes of the Podcast must be produced such that they are released at noon UTC on the Tuesday of each week, excluding Intermission days.

 Each Episode of the Podcast has a Production Cutoff.
-The Production Cutoff of an episode is noon UTC one day before its release (i.e. Monday and Thursday each week).
+The Production Cutoff of an episode is noon UTC one day before its release (i.e. Monday each week).